 Depression in men

-According to netdoctor.co.uk, the lifetime rate of depression is 12% in women and 8% in men.
-This marked difference could however be due to fewer men seeking help for depression.
+The lifetime rate of depression is around 12% in women and 8% in men.
+This marked difference could, however, be due to fewer men seeking help for depression.

 Commonly associated with new mothers, postnatal depression can also affect new fathers.
-In a 2010 meta-analysis looking at 43 studies, it was estimated that 10% of new fathers around the world suffer from postnatal depression.2
+It is estimated that 10% of new fathers suffer from postnatal depression.2

 Men and suicide